makeitsofun/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_story_chapter_posts_query', $query_args, $story_id, $chapter_ids )`
 Filters the arguments for the story chapter posts query, an utility function called on story and chapter pages.
-There are two query variants depending on whether the `FICTIONEER_QUERY_ID_ARRAY_LIMIT` (1000) is exceeded or not.
+There are two query variants depending on whether the threshold of 800 (see `fictioneer_filter_query_batch_limit`) is exceeded or not.

 **$query_args:**
 * $post_type (string) - Which post types to query.
 Default `'fcn_chapter'`.